In this episode, I’ll discuss famotidine as a potential cause of delirium.

 A recent small Japanese study examined the rates of post-op delirium in hepatectomized patients after switching from famotidine to omeprazole for stress ulcer prophylaxis.
 9 out of 10 patients in the famotidine group but only 3 out of 11 patients in the omeprazole group experienced delirium.
 This small study does not have much external validity.

-Although the incidence of delirium from famotidine is likely low, clinicians evaluating a patient with delirium should consider famotidine use a potential cause.
+Although the incidence of delirium from famotidine is likely low, and prospective studies that could prove causality have not been published, clinicians evaluating a patient with delirium can consider famotidine use a potential cause.
 If indicated, a trial of switching famotidine to a proton pump inhibitor or discontinuing stress ulcer prophylaxis altogether may be reasonable.

 To get access to my free download area with 20 different resources to help hospital pharmacists in their practice go to pharmacyjoe.com/free.